Michael Scott (architect)

 Michael Scott (24 June 1905 – 24 January 1989) was an Irish architect whose buildings included the Busáras building in Dublin, Cork Opera House, the Abbey Theatre and both Tullamore and Portlaoise Hospitals.

 Early life and education

-He was born in Drogheda in 1905.
-His family originated in the Province of Munster.
-His father, William Scott, was a school inspector from near Sneem on the Iveragh Peninsula in County Kerry.
-His mother was from County Cork.
+He was born John Michael Scott in Drogheda in 1905.
+His family originated in the province of Munster.
+His father, William Scott, was a school inspector from Blackwater near Sneem on the Iveragh Peninsula in County Kerry.
+His mother, Hilda Louise Scott was from Cork city.
+She drowned in the River Dodder in a suspected suicide when Michael was 15 years old.
+He had a brother William Joseph, and two sisters Mary Elizabeth and Hilda.

+The family lived in Navan, County Meath for a time before moving to Dublin where they are recorded at Leinster Road West, Rathmines in the 1926 Irish Free State census.

 Michael was educated at Belvedere College, Dublin.
 There he first demonstrated his skills in painting and acting.
 Initially, he wanted to pursue a career as a painter but his father pointed out that it might make more financial sense to become an architect.